mvolkmann/MyUnixEnv/notes/VueNotes.md

   If the components used are `Foo` and `Bar`, it can be written as `{Foo: Foo, Bar: Bar}` or, with ES6 object shorthand, just `{Foo, Bar}`.
-  The ability the choose the names by which components will be referenced is important when there are name conflicts because it allows use of multiple components that happen to have the same name.
+  The ability to choose the names by which components will be referenced is important when there are name conflicts because it allows use of multiple components that happen to have the same name.